seahorn/crab/README.md

 - If you want to use the Elina library domains then add `-DCRAB_USE_ELINA=ON` option.

+- If you want to use the PPLite library domains then add `-DCRAB_USE_PPLITE=ON` option.

 **Important:** Apron and Elina are currently not compatible so you cannot enable `-DCRAB_USE_APRON=ON` and `-DCRAB_USE_ELINA=ON` at the same time.